North America's First Metal Miners & Metal Artisans

 As copper becomes brittle when pounded repeatedly, it must be heated to a red-hot state (annealed) to again make it malleable it before it can be worked again.
 Modern experimentation with this process has shown that as many as 30 pound/anneal cycles are necessary to produce some tools.
 Once formed, tools requiring a sharp edge or point could be honed using fine-grained local sandstones or other uniformly abrasive flat stone surfaces.

-The use of sheet copper, while apparently not nearly as common as the use of thicker copper material, requires that the copper be folded over and over while being pounded into the desired shape, again using the pound/anneal process.
-We have artifacts in our collection in which as many as six distinct overlapping folds are in evidence..
-These folds can be found in all types of copper artifacts - spearpoints, knives, awls, atlatl dart points, crescents, spuds, and others.
+The use of sheet copper would require that the copper be folded over and over while being pounded into the desired shape, again using the pound/anneal process.
+We have artifacts in our collection in which as many as six distinct overlapping folds are in evidence.
+This folded appearance can be found in all types of copper artifacts - spearpoints, knives, awls, atlatl dart points, crescents, spuds, and others.
 This folding process would take the finished artifact through the same preform and blank manufacturing stages.
-There is some disagreement over the use of folded copper sheets for tool manufacture.
+There is disagreement over the use of folded copper sheets for tool manufacture.
 This disagreement is based upon the experiences of modern day artisans who have produced tools through the use of native copper heated (annealed) in wood fires.
 Their findings are that some copper, when worked, splits apart and appears as though folded.
 Their experience has shown that some solid pieces of pounded native copper can take on the appearance of folded copper.
 While this it does not disprove that folded copper was used to make tools, it does bring its use more into question as more research is conducted and more items are produced by old methods.

 We have self-collected hundreds and hundreds of worked and scrap pieces of copper associated with artifact finds that point to the presence of numerous manufacturing, or workshop, sites.
 We have also found worked copper "bars" (for lack of a better term) which are up to 1 1/2" square and 8" long which were most likely used as trade items as they were easily transportable in that form.
 These bars also demonstrated that the specific piece of copper could be worked, giving it more value in trade.
 Modern experimentation in manufacturing copper tools and weapons has shown that many pieces of copper are not suitable for manufacturing purposes due to impurities and flaws within the copper.
 Thus, a worked copper "bar" would demonstrate the workability of a specific piece of copper, increasing its trade value.
 The largest single Phase II worked piece of copper we have acquired measures approximately 6 1/2" x 6" x 1" and weighs 4 1/2 lbs.
 Phase I worked copper is copper that has been worked on a single plane, copper that has been pounded flat.
 Phase II worked copper is copper that has been worked on more than a single plane, copper that has been pounded flat and pounded on the sides.